siongui/userpages/content/articles/2016/04/10/go-iterate-over-all-dom-elements-in-html%en.rst

 Iterate over all DOM_ elements in HTML_ via Golang_.
 Use `net/html`_ package to
 parse and iterate all elements in HTML.
 Search for `HTML links`_ and output them in reStructuredText_ format.

+Another example of iterating over all DOM_ elements can be found in [4]_.

 Install `net/html`_ package
 +++++++++++++++++++++++++++